k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 Format-preserving masking, introduced in Fabric 8.0, provides a solution for maintaining **consistent data masking** across multiple fields while **preserving their original formatting** patterns.
 It addresses scenarios where **the same underlying value appears in multiple fields with different formatting patterns**.

-An optional parameter has been added to the Masking Actor: **formatter** to enable format-preserving masking.
+An optional parameter has been added to the Masking Actor - **formatter** - to enable format-preserving masking.
 This parameter can be set with either a [formatter flow or an Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#formatter-actors-and-flows) in order to **preserve the original format in the masked value** and to set the same masked values to all fields that have the same normalized (’naked‘) value, although they have a different format.

 Example:

-- The phone number exists in multiple fields in the data source with different formats: +1 (254) 455 5666, +1(254)4555666, +1 (254)-455-5666.
+- The phone number exists in multiple fields in the data source in different formats: +1 (254) 455 5666, +1(254)4555666, +1 (254)-455-5666.
-- All these fields must get the same masked value (since they correspond to a single phone number), but the format needs to be different for each field in order to match its original format.
+- All these fields must get the same masked value (as they correspond to a single phone number), but the format needs to be different for each field in order to match its original format.

 <table>
 <tbody>